dcki/web_socket_tennis/README.md

 - Starting a new game after finishing a game sometimes does not work.
 I think this is due to a race condition during attempts to unsubscribe and then immediately subscribe again to the same MatchMakingChannel.
 See comment in JavaScript for more details and intended fix.

-- When a user specifies a higher speed, that does not necessarily increase difficulty.
-Ideally it would.
-  - The vertical velocity of the ball can be changed by hitting the ball close to the end of a paddle.
-This does not influence the horizontal velocity, so the speed of the ball can change.
-(This isn't physically realistic, but it is fun.)
-However, horizontal ball velocity and paddle speed are both specified by users, and choosing a low speed provides slow paddles, which make it more difficult to intercept a ball that is moving vertically at high velocity.
-Maybe it would be better to keep the ball speed constant after all.

 ## Deployment instructions

 Work in progress.